The easiest way to play football

-Where to Play Pickup Football in Bangkok: The Complete 2026 Guide
+Where to Play Pickup Football in Bangkok (2026 Guide)

 The best way to play pickup football in Bangkok right now is to book a 7-a-side game through a platform like KickHub, show up at the pitch, and play with whoever else signed up.
 You do not need a team, and nobody expects a commitment.
-Games run most evenings across the city, and a single session costs between 150 and 300 baht depending on where and how you book.
+Games run most evenings across the city.

-Bangkok has quietly become one of the best cities in Southeast Asia for casual football.
-Over 1,500 players from more than 100 countries play pickup games here every week.
-The pitches are good, the games are frequent, and the community is genuinely welcoming to newcomers.
+Bangkok is one of the best cities in Southeast Asia for casual football.
+Over 2,000 players from more than 100 countries play pickup games here every week.
+The pitches are good, the games are frequent, and newcomers get absorbed fast.
 But figuring out how to actually get into a game when you first arrive can be confusing.

 There are really only three ways expats find pickup football in Bangkok.
-Each one works, but they serve different types of players.
+Each one works, but they fit different types of players.

 Booking platforms

 The most reliable option.
-KickHub runs 30+ games per week across multiple venues.
+KickHub runs 40+ games per week across multiple venues.
 You open the app, pick a date and pitch, pay upfront, and show up.
-Everyone who booked is confirmed, so you rarely deal with no-shows.
-Games fill at around 97% capacity most weeks, which means popular time slots sell out a day or two in advance.
-The format is typically 7-a-side, 60-minute games.
-Pricing sits at 280 baht if you pay with PromptPay, 300 with a card.
-There is also a last minute tier that kicks in closer to game time at 310-320 baht.
+Everyone who booked is confirmed, so no-shows are rare.
+Games fill at around 97% capacity most weeks, meaning popular time slots sell out a day or two in advance.
+Format is 7-a-side, 60 minutes.
+Pricing is 280 baht with PromptPay, 300 with a card.
+There is also a last-minute tier closer to game time at 310-320 baht.

 The main advantage of a booking platform is predictability.
 You know exactly when the game starts, how many players are coming, and what the level looks like based on who typically plays that slot.